 Fabio Ruggiero's website

-Catching a thrown object through a robotic systems requires several capabilities like smart sensing, object tracking, motion prediction, on-line trajectory planning and motion coordination.
-In the robotic literature, several papers deal with such a problem as well as the problem of motion trajectory estimation.
-Most of the approaches use either a stereo vision system to solve the 3D catching problem or a single camera for the 2D case.
-This scenario is reasonable because 3D tracking of the ball takes benefits from triangulation methods while, in the case of a single camera, only 2D information is directly available.
-However, high frame rate and optics with a good accuracy are required to achieve an accurate and fast trajectory prediction, i.e., a successful catch.
+Catching a thrown object through a robotic system requires several capabilities, like smart sensing, object tracking, motion prediction, online trajectory planning, and motion coordination.
+In the robotic literature, several papers deal with such a problem and the problem of motion trajectory estimation.
+Most approaches use a stereo vision system to solve the 3D catching problem or a single camera for the 2D case.
+Using only one camera can reduce the cost of the equipment.
+Moreover, the calibration procedure for one camera is more comfortable than in the stereo case.
+Fabio Ruggiero proposed several solutions to this problem, also considering rolling and bouncing balls.

 - V. Lippiello, F. RUGGIERO, B. Siciliano, 3D monocular robotic ball catching, in Robotics and Autonomous Systems, vol. 61, n.
 7, pp. 1615-1625, 2013, DOI: 10.1016/j.robot.2013.06.008.

 - P. Cigliano, V. Lippiello, F. RUGGIERO, B. Siciliano, Robotic ball catching with an eye- in-hand single-camera system, in IEEE Transactions on Control Systems Technology, vol. 23, n.
 5, pp. 1657-1671, 2015, DOI: 10.1109/TCST.2014.2380175.

 - V. Lippiello, F. RUGGIERO, 3D monocular robotic ball catching with an iterative trajectory estimation refinement, 2012 IEEE International Conference on Robotics and Automation, St. Paul, MN, pp. 3950-3955, 2012, DOI: 10.1109/ICRA.2012.6224994.